ace-d-baugh/web-335/README.md

 - Ace Baugh

 ### Description
-This Is the repository for Bellevue University Web Development Cohort WEB 335 Course.
+This is the repository for Bellevue University Web Development Cohort WEB 335 Course.
 Assignments for the course are available here.